 Individual PhD Projects: For individual PhD projects (with a named supervisor), you should apply using the application form on this web page.
 You may apply for up to 3 individual projects but please use a seperate application form for each project - this will allow you to tailor your application to the specific project to which you are applying.
 Once you have fully completed the application form please email it to EdNeuro.PhD@ed.ac.uk with the project codes for which you are applying in the email subject line.
 Your application will then be directed to the PhD administators handling the project to which you have applied.

 Please contact your referees and arrange for them to send your references directly to the 'EdNeuro.PhD' email address with your full name and the project code(s) in the subject line.
 Referees only need to send one reference to cover all projects to which you have applied.
 You should not submit any other documentation at this stage.
 Please pay careful attention to the deadline for the receipt of applications and make sure your references have been submitted by your referees by the deadline indicated.

-Wellcome Trust 4-year PhD Programme in Translational Neuroscience: Applications to the Wellcome Trust 4 Year PhD in Translational Neuroscience programme are currently being invited.
-You should apply by downloading and completing the application form available on this webpage (below), quoting the reference code 2019-WT4yrPhD-TN in the project/programme section.
-The completed form should be emailed to WT4yrPhD-TN@ed.ac.uk with the project code '2019-WT4yrPhD-TN' in the email subject line.
+Wellcome Trust 4-year PhD Programme in Translational Neuroscience: Applications for September 2020 entry to the Wellcome Trust 4 Year PhD in Translational Neuroscience programme will open in mid-October 2019.
+Deadline will be Sunday 01 December 2019 and interveiws will take place on Monday 27 Janaury 2020 (with a programme presentation event the evening before).
 More information about the PhD programme can be found here, and information about their application process can be found here.
 If you have an enquiry about the programme please email WT4yrPhD-TN@ed.ac.uk